ClearSpring Pharmacy Horizontal Logo

 Compounding Medications for Wound Care

-Polyox bandages are also a great option for wound care.
-They can be puffed onto a wound and will stick even with the presence of bodily fluid.
-These bandages can be compounded and customized to contain the active ingredient prescribed by a doctor.
+Polyox bandages are also an excellent option for wound care.
+They can be puffed onto a wound and stick even with bodily fluid.
+These bandages can be compounded and customized to contain the active ingredient a doctor prescribes.

 Scar Prevention